pheuberger/curated-ios/README.md

 > He talks about how to decide which architectural approach to use as there are multiple ways to approach this topic with various pros and cons.

+* [Futures and Promises, or how I learned to stop worrying and love the GCD](https://realm.io/news/altconf-michael-gray-futures-promises-gcd) :vhs: by Michael Gray

+> Stop using callback closures and start using Futures.
+It does go well with Reactive Programming.

 # Swift
 ### Protocol-Extensions